 Non-attendance for GP and nurse appointments has increasingly become a serious problem at the Medical Centre.
-The monthly figures for 2012 show that DNA's (Did Not Attend) are running at an average of in excess of 100 per month.
 This situation is not only a huge waste of resources for Doctors and Practice Nurses but also means that many patients have been declined appointments when, in fact, they could have been seen by the medical staff.
 It also means that waiting times for routine appointments may be longer than we would want, which causes understandable frustration for patients.

 The Patient's Representative Group, as well as the doctors have been most concerned about this problem and have provided posters in the surgery to highlight the issue and request patient's cooperation.
 The Medical Centre has also instigated a text-based system that reminds a patient of their appointment at the point of booking and again on the day before the appointment.
 Sadly these measures have not prevented the problem from growing.
 It is against this background that the Medical Centre and the Patient's Representative Group have agreed the following Protocol to deal with the problem.

 The Practice will review on a monthly basis all cases of non-attendance where the patient both failed to turn up at the surgery and failed to notify the Medical Centre in advance.
 The patients in this category will receive an initial standard letter warning them that this behavior is not acceptable and that it may lead them to being removed from the Practice List if repeated.

 If a patient having been cautioned by a first letter becomes a non-attendee again within 12 months of the initial non-attendance then they will receive a FINAL WARNING letter that will inform them that if they fail to attend an appointment again without prior notice, their registration status at the practice will automatically be reviewed and their removal from the practice list will be considered a serious option.